bassant-salem/cryptoProject/README.md

 ```

-📌 Usage
+## 📌 Usage
+1️⃣ Open the app from the **[Live Demo](https://your-crypto-tracker.vercel.app)** or run it locally.
-Search for any cryptocurrency
+2️⃣ Search for any cryptocurrency using the search bar.
-View real-time prices and market trends
-Click on a coin to see historical data with an interactive chart
+3️⃣ Click on a coin to view detailed information.
+4️⃣ Check historical trends with interactive price charts.
-Stay updated with the latest market insights
+5️⃣ Stay updated with real-time market data!
-🏗 Contributing
-Contributions are welcome!
-Feel free to submit issues or create pull requests.

-📜 License
+##📜 License
 This project is licensed under the MIT License.

-🙌 Acknowledgments
+##🙌 Acknowledgments
 CoinGecko API for real-time crypto data
 Google Charts for visualizing trends